plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/circuit_breaker_implementation.md

 ## 1. Overview

-This document provides the detailed implementation plan for the Circuit Breaker system within the CyberDeltaEngine (`DuskNetAI`).
+This document provides the detailed implementation plan for the Circuit Breaker system within the CyberDeltaEngine (`CyberDeltaEngine`).
 This system is designed as a crucial safety mechanism to automatically halt or limit trading operations when potentially harmful market conditions or system failures are detected.

 ## Overview